Skip to Content

 Lemon Zucchini Bread 1

-Lemon Zucchini Bread Recipe Notes:
+Lemon Zucchini Bread Recipe Notes

 • Grate the zest off the lemon.
 In a small bowl combine the lemon zest and sugar and mix well.
 Set aside.

 • Add juice of the lemon to the milk in a separate small bowl.
 Let stand.
-(The milk curdles like buttermilk).

-• In a large bowl Sift the flour, cornstarch and baking powder together.
+• In a large bowl sift the flour, cornstarch and baking powder together.
 Set aside.

 Lemon Zucchini Bread